Help Us Raise AwarenessGet a Free Wristband

 Mesothelioma Survival Rates

-Older patients have a much lower survival rate than younger ones.
-More than half of patients diagnosed before the age of 50 live one year, but less than one-third of patients 75 or older live the same amount of time.
+Overall, older mesothelioma patients have a much lower survival rate than younger ones.
+More than 50 percent of patients diagnosed before the age of 50 live one year, but less than 33 percent of patients 75 or older live the same amount of time.
 Rates are similar for long-term survival.
-Younger patients have a 20 percent chance of living a decade; older individuals only have a 1 percent chance.
+Younger patients have a 20 percent chance of surviving a decade; older individuals have a 1 percent chance.

 Mesothelioma Survival Rates by Age

 When researchers break down survival rates by age, it's easy to see that the long-term outlook is best for patients diagnosed at a young age.
 National Cancer institute data show that while 43 percent of patients younger than 45 survive five years after diagnosis, that drops sharply — to 14.3 percent — for patients between the ages of 45 and 54.
 Overall, 5.7 percent of patients ages 65 and older at diagnosis survive after five years.